A summary of the AEO scheme, explaining who can be AEO certified and the benefits of AEO status.

 Paper offering five tips for retailers which highlights the difference that a combination of AEO status, simplified procedures and customs warehousing could make to the additional costs for one client post-Brexit.

 This chapter explains the operation of VAT and trade tariffs for goods imported into or within the European Union.
-It includes advice on Authorised Economic Operators (AEOs) and the customs procedures for imports across the various transport methods.
+It includes advice on Authorised Economic Operators (AEOs) and the customs and excise procedures for imports across the various transport methods.
+It also covers the Single Administrative Document (SAD) as it pertains to the EU, and the UK's system of Customs Handling Imports and Freight (CHIEF).